sonso17/webwolvineers/README.md

-ï»¿# Welcome to the wolvineers web api
+ÿþï»¿# Welcome to the wolvineers web api

 ## Hou to set up the API on a simple XAMPP:
 1- Install Xampp and download the API from the API branch.
 Also you may need Postman program for better testing.